-How to Get to Schilthorn: I admit, that I go very confused how to get up ad down (even though I had a guide with me), as there are different ways to get up Schilthorn.
+- How to Get to Schilthorn: I admit that I go very confused about getting up ad down (even though I had a guide with me), as there are different ways to get up Schilthorn.
 From Interlaken or Lauterbrunnen, you get to Stechelberg by bus or car.
-From there you take a cable car to Mirren (Mirren is a car-free village) and get up to Schilthorn from there by cable car.
+From there, you take a cable car to Mirren (Mirren is a car-free village) and get up to Schilthorn from there by cable car.

-As one of Switzerland’s mountains that does not need hiking to reach the top, Ebenalp has a lot to offer visitors.
-It is part of the Appenzell Alps and is probably one of the easiest hikes in Switzerland that offers breathtaking views – but even here non-hikers can reach the summit easily by a cable car.
+As one of Switzerland’s mountains that do not need hiking to reach the top, Ebenalp offers visitors a lot.
+It is part of the Appenzell Alps and is probably one of Switzerland’s easiest hikes that offer breathtaking views – but even here, non-hikers can reach the summit easily by cable car.

 After getting to the summit by cable car (the shortest ride of all the mentioned rides here), you can do a five-minute hike up to reach the Ebenalp Guesthouse.

-There you can chill, dine, have a coffee or just walk around – with great views of paragliders and Lake Seealpsee.
+There you can chill, dine, have a coffee, or walk around – with great views of paragliders and Lake Seealpsee.

 This was the first time I slept in a mountain guest house, and besides the fact that it was freezing, I really enjoyed a unique night up at about 1800 meters high.

 This place looks amazing, especially during summer.
-The terrain looks great from the whichever point of the summit you stand.
+The terrain looks great from whichever point of the summit you stand.
 The meadow and rock walls add to the fantastic scenery.
-It does not surprise that the Aescher has become world famous.
+It does not surprise that the Aescher has become world-famous.

-Oh, do not be disturbed by the cows along the way, even though they might not care and move, you can just walk around them.
+Oh, do not be disturbed by the cows along the way.
+Even though they might not care and move, you can walk around them.

 General Information about Ebenalp Mountain

-How to Get to Ebenalp Mountain: The journey starts at Wasserauen station in Appenzellerland (you can also get there by car), and from there just hop onto the cable car which runs regularly.
+- How to Get to Ebenalp Mountain: The journey starts at Wasserauen station in Appenzellerland (you can also get there by car), and from there, hop onto the cable car, which runs regularly.